Wie is de Mol? (Dutch TV series) season 25: Episode 1

 The group attend a Buddhist blessing ceremony where each candidate is given a letter which states that host Rik van de Westelaken will later inform them of whether or not they "have the chance" to earn a Joker.

 Rik then whispers to each candidate whether or not they have the chance to win a Joker.
 The group then have 15 minutes to select five candidates they believe were told that they had the chance to earn a Joker.
 For each correct candidate selected, they would lose their chance at a Joker.
 However, it is announced that €1,000 would be lost from the pot for each incorrect candidate nominated.

 The group selected Bridget, Nora, Ray, Sam and Teun.
 It was then revealed that all ten candidates were told that they had the chance to earn a Joker, and as a result, no money was deducted from the pot.

 Afterwards, candidates individually enter a temple where they must distribute 12 character attributes to the candidate they believe they best match with.
 Upon exiting the temple, candidates take a surprise Execution quiz containing only one question: "Who is the Mole?".
-At the Execution ceremony, it is revealed that no Mole had yet been selected as part of a twist, and therefore no one was Executed from the game.
-Additionally, the group had chosen the Mole themselves based on certain events leading up to this point.
+At the Execution ceremony, it is revealed that no Mole had yet been selected as part of a twist, and therefore no one was eliminated.
+Additionally, the group had now chosen the Mole themselves based on certain events leading up to this point.
 The newly-selected Mole is informed of their new role later in the evening.